jerseyweeds/multistreamnews.tv/prompt.md

 * **Scanner Scripts (Python):**
   - Each script specializes in different aspects of stream monitoring
   - All scripts use unified parsing logic for `network_list.txt`
-  - Results saved to timestamped JSON files for tracking
+  - Results saved to timestamped JSON files for monitoring
   - Current active streams maintained in `current_live_streams.json`
   - Comprehensive error handling and rate limiting